-On our way back to town the previous week, someone brought up your name to ask if I still remember you.
+On our way back to town the previous week, someone brought up your

+stomach churn with longing every time I remember them now.
 Enclosing the trough was the open-air window whose frame was carved with wood of various geometric shapes.

 On the nights that you would come by for a visit—you’d sit on this porch, your back to the plants, your whole frame of a lovely body directly facing us.
 The porch gave the full view of the insides of the small house, the living room opening to an adjoining dining room, the edge of the dining table directly on the line of your sight.